monika-stempniak/eisenhower-matrix-app/README.md

 Additional questions and answers:

 - How could we extend the application?
 What next features would be great to have?
-  _I would add more statistics, add tests, hightlight deadine tasks if the date it is close to deadline_
+  _I would add more statistics, hightlight deadine tasks if the date it is close to deadline, add tests, store todos in localStorage/Firebase_
 - What way of dealing with delegating and scheduling tasks would you suggest?
 How to encourage user to stick to the Eisenhower Matrix ideas?
+  _Just test to see how your productivity increase_
 - How do you keep the priority of tasks on the list?
 How does the priority behave when we move the task from one quadrant to another?
   _The priority is updated to the one from the current tile_